Tejaswi-Thumma/sdf_project/README.md

 - String-based Representation: Using strings to represent large integers and floating-point numbers ensures that precision is maintained across arithmetic operations.
 - Learned How to use ant build tool and using Python to run commands in command line.
 ### Veification approch
-- Each arithmetic operation (addition, subtraction, multiplication, division) was tested with both small and large numbers to ensure the results are accurate.
+- Each arithmetic operation (add, subtraction, multiplication, division) was tested with both small and large numbers to ensure the results are accurate.
 - Special attention was given to operations with negative numbers, zero, and very large numbers.
 - The results from the library were compared against the built-in Java BigInteger and BigDecimal classes to verify correctness.
 ### Limitations